 Take a break and refuel with delicious herb-infused meals from local restaurants:

-101 Beer Kitchen – 101 Beer Kitchen is a fun and eclectic gathering place with a great menu and beverage selection.
+101 Beer Kitchen Gahanna – 101 Beer Kitchen is a fun and eclectic gathering place with a great menu and beverage selection.
 New quarterly menus feature locally sourced produce and more, in a selection of inspired appetizers, sandwiches, dinner entrees and desserts.
 Open daily for lunch and dinner, and brunch on the weekend.
 Stop by for their seasonal Herbal Cocktail and pick up your passport to the Herbal Cocktail Trail. – 397 Stoneridge Lane, Gahanna

-Barrel & Boar – The Barrel & Boar team combines passion, craftsmanship, and love to create the finest smoked meats and an exceptional customer experience.
+Barrel & Boar Creekside – The Barrel & Boar team combines passion, craftsmanship, and love to create the finest smoked meats and an exceptional customer experience.
 This vision paired with a new focus on craft beer, cocktails and a southern menu creates a wonderful conduit to bring the old in to the new.
 Barrel & Boar is located at Creekside Plaza in Gahanna and provides a beautiful patio, a full bar and a large dining room (with private space available for events).
 Stop by for their seasonal Herbal Cocktail and pick up your passport to the Herbal Cocktail Trail. – 121 Mill Street, Suite 130, Gahanna

-High Bank Distillery Co. – Along with offering high end spirits, High Bank Distillery Co. offers an elevated, yet casual, distillery pub with seasonally inspired takes on modern American cocktails & cuisine. – 1379 E. Johnstown Rd., Gahanna
+High Bank Distillery Gahanna – Along with offering high end spirits, High Bank Distillery Co. offers an elevated, yet casual, distillery pub with seasonally inspired takes on modern American cocktails & cuisine. – 1379 E. Johnstown Rd., Gahanna